Hazil1/Hazil1/README.md

 - 👋 Hi, I’m @Hazil1
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Python and ML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me t.me/hazils

 <!---
 Hazil1/Hazil1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.